paulresmer/cross-c-road/index.md

 #### Overview (Fill in for web checkin May 3)
 In addition to the text, this should have the video (not needed by May 3) and the system diagram in it.
 You can embed an youtube video here.
 Please use a horizontal layout for the video if possible.
 #### Technical Approach (Fill in for web checkin May 3)
-Use pictures/diagram where appropriate.
+Use pictures and diagram where appropriate.
 For the checkin we want a draft of this section, you are free to change it further.
 #### Testing and Debugging
-Talk about your testing approach or subtle bugs you made/found
+Talk about your testing approach or subtle bugs you made/found.
 #### Team Work
-How did you coordinte?
-Who was responsible for what.
+How did you coordinate?
+Who was responsible for what?
 You can skip this section if you work alone.
 #### Outside Resources
 If you are using a code base from outside of class, or found a particular resource helpful, please put it here.